aarati-K/wiscer/README.md

 The full output with fine-grained metrics is stored in folder `output/`.

-## Measuring Hardware Metrics using the PMU
+## Measuring Hardware Metrics using the Intel PMU

 By default, measuring hardware metrics is disabled.
 The code for collecting hardware metrics is specific to Intel CPUs, and the performance monitoring unit (PMU) registers need to be programmed according to the architecture family.
 The steps to follow are:

 1. To access performance counting registers, enable `rdmpc` instruction at user level:\
-`sudo echo 2 > /sys/devices/cpu/rdpmc`.
+`sudo echo 2 > /sys/devices/cpu/rdpmc`
 2. Install required libraries:\
 `sudo apt install cpuid msr-tools`
 3. Create necessary module files:\
-`sudo modprobe msr`.
+`sudo modprobe msr`
 4. Build and install the [msr-tools](https://github.com/intel/msr-tools) repository from Intel (just installing `msr-tools` using `apt` is not sufficient):\
-`cd msr-tools && ./autogen.sh && ./MAKEDEV-cpuid-msr`.
+`cd msr-tools && ./autogen.sh && ./MAKEDEV-cpuid-msr`
 5. For Intel Skylake architecture family, we can program the PMU of core ID `1` as follows:
     - To enable all PMU units on the core, set register IA32_PERF_GLOBAL_CTRL at 0x38f to 0x70000000f:\
     `wrmsr -p 1 0x38f 0x70000000f`